WilliamBerryiii/Hints4CSD/slides/index.md

 ***
 ###KIS(S)
-Do one thing really well
+Do one thing really well<br />
-Interfaces capture minimum requirements of an abstraction Don't generalize, generalizations are generally wrong
+Interfaces capture minimum requirements of an abstraction<br />
+Don't generalize, generalizations are generally wrong<br />

 ' think about interfaces at each intersection of interaction ' field/property -> method -> object -> factory -> controller -> service -> website -> user